Gimbels' Santa Cheeseburgers

 Heat the same large non-stick pan over medium.
 When hot, add 1 tbsp (2 tbsp) oil, then onions.
 Cook, stirring occasionally, until slightly softened, 3-4 min.
 Add 1 tsp (2 tsp) sugar, then season with salt.
 Cook, stirring occasionally, until onions are dark golden-brown, 3-4 min.
 Remove the pan from heat, then stir in 1 tbsp (2 tbsp) vinegar.
 Transfer onions to a small bowl and cover with foil to keep warm.
 Set aside.Carefully wipe the pan clean with paper towels.

-Reheat the same pan over medium-high.
+Reheat the same pan (from step 3) over medium-high.
 When hot, add patties to the dry pan.
-Pan-fry until cooked through, 4-5 min per side.** Sprinkle with remaining Monterey Jack cheese, then cover to melt, 1-2 min.
-Transfer patties to a plate and cover to keep warm.
-(NOTE: Don't overcrowd the pan; cook in 2 batches if needed!)Measure out two tbsp-size portions, two ¼-cup portions, and two ⅓-cup portions (4 portions of each for 4 ppl) of mashed potato mixture.
+Pan-fry until cooked through, 4-5 min per side.** Sprinkle burgers with remaining Monterey Jack Cheese, then cover to melt, 1-2 min.
+Transfer burgers to a plate and cover to keep warm.
+(NOTE: Don't overcrowd the pan; cook the patties in 2 batches if needed!)Measure out two tbsp-size portions, two ¼-cup portions and two ⅓-cup portions (4 portions of each for 4 ppl) of mashed potato mixture.

-Roll mashed potatoes into balls using the palms of your hands, then roll in panko to coat.
-(TIP: Mashed potatoes will still be warm, so wear food-safe gloves for less mess!)
-(NOTE: We sent a carrot for decorating—peel and cut into different shapes to use as eyes, arms, and buttons to transform your snowballs into snow-people!)Halve and toast buns until golden.Spread cut sides of buns with ketchup and garlic mayo.
-Add patties to bottom buns, then top with caramelized onions.
+Roll mashed potatoes into balls using palms of your hands, then roll in panko to coat.
+(TIP: The potato mixture will still be warm, so wear food-safe gloves for less mess!)
+(NOTE: We sent a carrot for decorating—peel and cut it into different shapes to use as eyes, arms, and buttons, and transform your snowballs into snow-people!)Halve and toast buns until golden.Spread cut sides of buns with ketchup and garlic mayo.
+Add caramelized onions to bottom buns, then top with patties.
 Close with top buns.Divide burgers and potato snowballs between plates.Stack snowballs to create snow-people.